xieyuheng/inner/topics/logic/linear-logic.md

 !A -o B
 ```

-Girard showed that one could thus translate intuitionistic (and also classical) logic
+Girard showed that one could thus translate intuitionistic (and also
-into linear logic directly, simply appending modals to certain subformulas
+classical) logic into linear logic directly, simply appending modals
-and making the right choice as to which sort of conjunction and disjunction should be used.
+to certain subformulas and making the right choice as to which sort of

-Here we see a first glimpse of the substance behind the slogan

-> Linear logic is a logic behind logics.
+conjunction and disjunction should be used.

+因此 linear logic 可以看作是对
+intuitionistic logic 和 classical logic 的进一步 factoring。

 # Connections to computer science

-Use linear logic To capture "resource" problems logically.
+Use linear logic to capture "resource" problems logically.

-For example,
+Examples:

 - An encoding of Petri net reachability